ChrisDeFreitas/Electron-FolderView/readme.md

 3. Execute main.js:
   - electron version (requires: "npm install electron -g")
     > electron main.js
-  - node version (runs in default browser, HTML only, no custom menu functions)
+  - node version (runs in default browser, HTML only, no menu functions)
     > node main.js

 4. Build FolderView.exe: npm run build
   * the app is built with Electron Packager so it can be used as a regular Windows program.
   * Electron Packager must be install globally:  npm install electron-packager -g
-  * npm executes "build..." scripts from from package.json
+  * npm executes "build..." scripts from package.json: npm run build
-  * the scripts build, then zip, the Win64 version in in the ./dist/ folder.
+  * the scripts build, then zip, the Win64 version in the ./dist/ folder.
   * you can modify this to use for your own purposes, see scripts/electronPackager.bat and scripts/zip.bat

 5. Keyboard Shortcuts